 Ok, the first tip: make sure your baby has plenty of chances to nurse.

 In those early days it’s important to have baby at the breast as often as possible.
-This will help you perfect his latch and establish your milk supply.
+When it comes to breastfeeding “practice makes perfect” definitely applies.

 Make sure baby is awake to nurse